FearlessLeader/fccLandingPageInit/README.md

 This is my freeCodeCamp Product Landing Page.
 This is number three in the series of five (3/5) projects for the freeCodeCamp Responsive Web Design certification.
-The student is requird to successfully complete the following user stories:
+To successfully completed the assignment, the project must implement the following user stories:

 User Stories - Product Landing Page